Movements of Waves

 As the movement of the wave approaches the shoreline, the depth becomes shallower causing the wave to slow down but increase in height as the volume of water behind pushes it along.
 The wave then becomes to tall to support itself and the front of the wave breaks or collapses (which is the bit the surfers use) loosing energy and speed as it travels towards the coastline.

-The movement of waves can pass through the vast open waters of the oceans for hundreds or thousands of kilometers with little or no energy loss before moving into shallower water to release its energy as it hurdles tons of water towards the coastline.
+The movement of waves can pass through the vast open waters of the oceans for hundreds or thousands of kilometres with little or no energy loss before moving into shallower water to release its energy as it hurdles tons of water towards the coastline.
 The force of this wave power can be so great that it eventually washes away the coastline causing erosion.

 Waves store energy as both potential energy within the mass and volume of water displaced from the calm sea level, and kinetic energy in the up and down motion of the water itself.